Prepare to Set Up VM-Series Firewalls on Google Public Cloud

 adminis the VM-Series firewall Administrator user name required to log in to the firewall for the first time.
 You add the

-admin:prefix into the Marketplace field when you deploy the VM-Series firewall.
+admin:prefix into the Marketplace field when you Deploy the VM-Series Firewall from Google Cloud Platform Marketplace.

 You cannot log in to the VM-Series firewall if you do not supply the entire public key, or your key has illegal characters when you paste the key into the Marketplace